mbenahmed1/UpscalingGAN/README.md

 ## More information

-More information concerning the used model and training process can be found in the report in `doc` folder of the repository.
+More information concerning the used model and training process can be found in the report https://github.com/mbenahmed1/UpscalingGAN/blob/main/doc/report/report.pdf.